Skip to main content

 The following body parts can be rated under this level:

-- Loss of use of BOTH buttocks (For “loss of use” in this case, the veteran must be unable to rise to his/her feet and remain balanced without using his/her arms or assistance AND the condition must be rated at least 50 percent.)
+• Loss of use of BOTH buttocks (For “loss of use” in this case, the veteran must be unable to rise to their feet and remain balanced without using their arms or assistance AND the condition must be rated at least 50 percent.)

 Special Monthly Compensation Level S: Housebound

-- The veteran is completely and permanently housebound.
-This means that the veteran cannot leave his/her home (or hospital ward, or care facility) at all, and this is expected to be the case for the rest of his/her life.
+• The veteran is completely and permanently housebound.
+This means that the veteran cannot leave their home (or hospital ward, or care facility) at all, and this is expected to be the case for the rest of their life.

 OR

-- The veteran has at least one condition rated 100% AND another, unrelated condition rated at least 60%.
-The second (60%) disability must be service connected.
+• The veteran has at least one condition rated 100 percent AND another, unrelated condition rated at least 60 percent.
+The second (60 percent) disability must be service connected.
 The second disability must also be from a different bodily system (for example, both disabilities cannot affect the arm).

 SMC under Level S is given instead of being compensated at the 100-percent rate, not in addition to that type of compensation.
 You can, however, receive both Level S compensation and Level K (loss or loss of use) compensation if you qualify for both.